getporter/porter/docs/content/docs/introduction/concepts-and-components/intro-bundle-images.md

   helm [command]

 Available Commands:
-  build       Generate Dockerfile lines for the bundle invocation image help        Help about any command install     Execute the install functionality of this mixin invoke      Execute the invoke functionality of this mixin
+  build       Generate Dockerfile lines for the bundle image help        Help about any command install     Execute the install functionality of this mixin invoke      Execute the invoke functionality of this mixin